ModelEarth/community/samples/markdown/README.md

 ### Mac Users
 Ignore .DS_Store forever (these pesky files are used to set icon sizes in your local file manager)
+You can toggle seeing hidden files using Command+Shift+Dot.

 <code>git config --global core.excludesfile ~/.gitignore
 echo .DS_Store >> ~/.gitignore</code>